sage-code/maj/basic.md

 You can ask about location isomg `ubi` or time isomg `cud`:

 * ubi seru la loca que tu jocu? = where is the place you play?
-* uzo seru la topa que zu venu? = when  is the time they come?
+* uta seru la topa que zu venu? = when  is the time they come?

 **expressions**